Nicolay-kr/nodejs2021Q4-service/README.md

 ```

 ## Running application
+For first running
 ```
-npm dev
+npm start
 ```
-if db tables was changed use npm run migrate
+if it is'n first running use npm run dev to avoid migrations errors.

 After starting the app on port (4000 as default) you can open
 in your browser OpenAPI documentation by typing http://localhost:4000/doc/.